netsoc/website-ng/tos.md

 ### Automatic deletion

-**In the event that an account is not renewed for 2 consecutive years, your account will be permanently deleted (as described above).**
+**Should you not renew your account in the subsequent academic year, your account and associated data will be permanently deleted, as described above.**